 (3) Site improvement requirements and proposal.
 A table shall show the legal requirements (minimums, maximums) of the zoning district (where applicable), existing conditions (where applicable) and the proposed site conditions for the following characteristics: number of residential lots, number of other lots, lot sizes, total lot coverage, total impervious area, total area of disturbance, open space, area reserved for recreation, parks or other open land, percent wetlands, percent floodplain, developable site area, area dedicated to stormwater control and other utilities.

 (4) Stormwater management.
 There shall be a description of existing surface drainage characteristics of the site and surrounding areas.
-This shall include the methodology of post-developed stormwater management, a detailed explanation of how the proposed stormwater management system complies with Massachusetts Stormwater Handbook and the Winchendon LowImpact Development Bylaw and regulations.
+This shall include the methodology of post-developed stormwater management, a detailed explanation of how the proposed stormwater management system complies with the Massachusetts Stormwater Handbook and the Winchendon Low-Impact Development Bylaw and regulations.

 (a) Impact of runoff.
-The water quality impact from run-off on adjacent and downstream land and surface water bodies and subsurface ground water and the water table shall be detailed.
-Coordination with state and Town water quality agencies including that Board of Health and Conservation Commission is recommended so that necessary agreements and responsibilities can be included in the study of the proposed development and its alternatives.
+The water quality impact from run-off on adjacent and downstream land and surface water bodies and subsurface groundwater and the water table shall be detailed.
+Coordination with state and Town water quality agencies, including the Board of Health and Conservation Commission, is recommended so that necessary agreements and responsibilities can be included in the study of the proposed development and its alternatives.
 The relationship of the proposed development to navigable streams, floodplains, and municipal water supply impoundments and reservations shall be described.

 (b) Storm drainage runoff calculations used for the drainage system design must be prepared by and display the seal of a registered professional engineer.
-These calculations must be based on a recognized standard method (usually the Rational Formula or Soil Conservation Service Method).
-The calculations must contain a written summary explaining the rationale of the design so that a lay person can understand the basic design approach and its validity for the site in question.
-Furthermore, the calculations should be fully documented including a plan showing subcatchment areas, copies of charts or other reference sources to make review possible.
+These calculations must be based on a recognized standard method (usually the Rational Formula or Natural Resources Conservation Service Method).
+The calculations must contain a written summary explaining the rationale of the design so that a layperson can understand the basic design approach and its validity for the site in question.
+Furthermore, the calculations should be fully documented, including a plan showing subcatchment areas, copies of charts or other reference sources to make review possible.
 The pre- and post-development runoff rates must be provided.
-The source of the software used for computergenerated reports should be identified.
+The source of the software used for computer-generated reports should be identified.

-(c) Water balance calculations for sites all or partly within a Groundwater Protection Overlay District: The portion of the site in each Groundwater Protection Overlay District shall be noted.
+(c) Water balance calculations for sites all or partly within a Groundwater Protection Overlay District.
+The portion of the site in each Groundwater Protection Overlay District shall be noted.
 A yearly hydrologic water balance calculation for pre- and post-development conditions based on annual precipitation that quantifies evapotranspiration, runoff, recharge and septic flow shall be included.
 Compliance with applicable portions of § 430-29 of this chapter shall be demonstrated.

-(d) The application must evaluate the impact of sewerage disposal methods to be used on the quality of subsurface water.
+(d) The application must evaluate the impact of sewage disposal methods to be used on the quality of subsurface water.

-(e) In reviewing the stormwater management proposals, the Board will consider the degree to which water is recycled back into the ground, the maintenance and improvement of the flow and quality of surface waters, If the site lies within a known aquifer or potential area the Board may require a hydrogeological study based on the most current groundwater survey.
+(e) In reviewing the stormwater management proposals, the Board will consider the degree to which water is recycled back into the ground, the maintenance and improvement of the flow and quality of surface waters, If the site lies within a known aquifer or potential area, the Board may require a hydrogeological study based on the most current groundwater survey.

 (5) Temporary erosion control.
 The application must describe the methods to be used during construction to control erosion and sedimentation (i.e., use of sediment basins and type of mulching, matting, or temporary vegetation), describe the size and location of land to be cleared at any given time and length of time of exposure, covering of soil stockpiles, and other control methods and their effect on the site and on the surrounding area.